quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Estimating min_rtt {#min-rtt}

-min_rtt is the minimum RTT observed for a given network path.  min_rtt is set to the latest_rtt on the first RTT sample, and to the lesser of min_rtt and latest_rtt on subsequent samples.
+min_rtt is the sender's estimate of the minimum RTT observed for a given network path.
 In this document, min_rtt is used by loss detection to reject implausibly small rtt samples.

+min_rtt MUST be set to the latest_rtt on the first RTT sample. min_rtt MUST be set to the lesser of min_rtt and latest_rtt ({{latest-rtt}}) on all other samples.

 An endpoint uses only locally observed times in computing the min_rtt and does not adjust for acknowledgment delays reported by the peer.
 Doing so allows the endpoint to set a lower bound for the smoothed_rtt based entirely on what it observes (see {{smoothed-rtt}}), and limits potential underestimation due to erroneously-reported delays by the peer.

 The RTT for a network path may change over time.
 If a path's actual RTT decreases, the min_rtt will adapt immediately on the first low sample.
-If the path's actual RTT increases, the min_rtt will not adapt to it, allowing future RTT samples that are smaller than the new RTT to be included in smoothed_rtt.
+If the path's actual RTT increases however, the min_rtt will not adapt to it, allowing future RTT samples that are smaller than the new RTT to be included in smoothed_rtt.

+Endpoints SHOULD set the min_rtt to the newest RTT sample after persistent congestion is established.
+This is to allow a connection to reset its estimate of min_rtt and smoothed_rtt ({{smoothed-rtt}}) after a disruptive network event, and because it is possible that an increase in path delay resulted in persistent congestion being incorrectly declared.

+Endpoints MAY set the min_rtt to the newest RTT sample at other times in the connection, such as when traffic volume is low, to refresh the value.
+Implementations should be careful not to refresh this value too frequently, since the actual minimum RTT of the path may not be frequently observable.

 ## Estimating smoothed_rtt and rttvar {#smoothed-rtt}